 Enhancement actions utilise existing infrastructure, assets, knowledge and information to build on and improve.
 These actions involve physical works, such as strengthen existing protection structures or dune planting and reshaping; district wide initiatives to increase community awareness around hazards; improvements to environmental monitoring; and improvements to emergency management in large events.
-These actions build on systems, information, and
+These actions build on systems, information, and assets that we already have.

-Option Action Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment/settin g to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for discounting CAP commentary for discounting events (e.g. being able to evacuate).
+Option Action Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment/sett ing to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for excluding CAP commentary for excluding the RAA, however they do not interact with the coastal inundation or erosion hazard.
+Continue emergency management Erosion/ Inundation Emergency management, including the creation of hazard maps, evacuation plans, civil defence emergency management, and temporary accommodation and protection measures continues.
+Short to long term District wide.
+Increased preparation and knowledge behind hazards.
+Already have systems in place to further develop and enhance.
+Increasing community awareness and knowledge will help them become more aware and accountable for risks.
+Being prepared will increase the safety of people during large events (e.g. being able to evacuate).
+Does not address the risks to assets and infrastructure.
 Continue environmental monitoring Erosion/Inu ndation Environmental monitoring may include topographic and bathymetric surveys, shoreline mapping, storm events, ecological surveys, structural assessments, and morphological change assessments Medium to long term District wide in the coastal environment Allowing monitoring of triggers for understanding of hazards.
 Increase understanding of the risks as new information develops Can be resource intensive over a long timeframe.
 Requires commitment to establish useful long-term datasets.
 Does not directly address the risks to assets and infrastructure. • • Continue to increase community education and risk awareness Erosion/Inu ndation As people build an understanding of the impacts of climate change it is seen to encourage changes in their attitude and behavior, and helps them adapt to climate change.
 Education and awareness also allows people to make informed decisions and play a role in both climate change mitigation and adaptation.
 This can be done through organized events, engagement with schools, updating and sharing online resources.
-Short to long term District wide Increasing awareness Allowing people to take ownership of their risks as their understanding of the hazards increases.
-Can be resource intensive. • • Private owner's responsibility Erosion/ Inundation Through planning tools (district and regional), Council allows for owners of private structures to own and maintain their own structures.
+Short to long term District wide Increasing awareness Allowing people to take ownership of their risks as their understanding of the hazards increases. • Can be resource intensive.
+Private owner's responsibility Erosion/ Inundation Through planning tools (district and regional), Council allows for owners of private structures to own and maintain their own structures.
 Short to long term depending on provisions.
 Where there are good condition structures and consistency in materials and level of protection over several property lengths, and there is commitment from land owners to provide and maintain protection.
 No cost to council or rate payer Private owners can manage their own risks Costs might be too high for private property owners.
-Having ad hoc structures could lead to weak spots which could lead to damage of individual properties. • •
+Having ad hoc structures could lead to weak spots which could lead to damage of individual properties.

-Accommodate: We live with the hazard Accommodation is about adapting our buildings and infrastructure to be able to withstand the consequences of the hazards.
+Accommodation is about adapting our buildings and infrastructure to be able to withstand the consequences of the hazards.
 These actions are generally involve works done to individual properties (i.e. flood proofing, raising floor levels), making buildings adaptable and relocatable so they can be removed either temporarily in an event or permanently during retreat a low cost; or increasing the resilience of existing infrastructure where it already exists.